kot149/pmw3610-rs/README.md

 https://github.com/zephyrproject-rtos/zephyr/blob/d31c6e95033fd6b3763389edba6a655245ae1328/drivers/input/input_pmw3610.c

 > [!Warning]
-> This implementation is very experimental and only implemented/tested with nRF52840.
+> This implementation is very experimental and only tested with nRF52840.
 > The custom input device interface in RMK is still in early stages and may be subject to changes in future versions of RMK.

-## Usage (with RMK and nRF52840)
+## Usage

 ### 1. Add to your Cargo.toml dependencies